danofun/pi-connect/README.md

 We need to acquire a server.json file from an existing Plexamp 1.0 install.
 1. Download Plexamp 1.0 for your OS flavor: [Windows](http://web.archive.org/web/20180109153237/https://plexamp.plex.tv/plexamp.plex.tv/Plexamp%20Setup%201.0.0.exe), [MacOS](http://web.archive.org/web/20180109153237/https://plexamp.plex.tv/plexamp.plex.tv/Plexamp-1.0.0.dmg), [Linux](http://web.archive.org/web/20180829181913/https://plexamp.plex.tv/plexamp.plex.tv/plexamp-1.0.5-x86_64.AppImage)
-1. Once installed, sign-in and acquire the server.json file that was just created.
+1. Once Plexamp is installed, sign-in and acquire the server.json file that was just created.
+MacOS location is `~/Library/Application Support/Plexamp/server.json`
-1. Place the server.json file on the Raspberry Pi in folder /home/ubuntu/.config/Plexamp/
+1. Place the server.json file on the Raspberry Pi in folder `/home/ubuntu/.config/Plexamp/`
-1. On the device from which you acquired the server.json file, sign out and back into your existing Plexamp install in order to get a new identifier/token.
+1. On the device from which you acquired the server.json file, sign out and back into your existing Plexamp install in order to generate a new identifier/token.

 ## Install Node 9